Cardinals vs. Astros Player Props Betting Odds

 Goldschmidt Stats

-- Goldschmidt has 84 hits with 20 doubles, 13 home runs, 42 walks and 40 RBI.
-He's also stolen eight bases.
+- Goldschmidt has put up 87 hits with 20 doubles, 14 home runs and 42 walks.
+He has driven in 42 runs with eight stolen bases.

 Goldschmidt Recent Games